-The Environmental Protection Agency (EPA) recently announced plans to address the presence of PFAS, sometimes referred to as “forever chemicals,” in America’s tap water supply.
+The Environmental Protection Agency (EPA) has been slowly working to address the presence of PFAS, sometimes referred to as “forever chemicals,” in America’s tap water supply.

 Some are arguing that action on PFAS is long overdue while others may be hearing about this issue for the first time.
 For those in the latter category, here is everything you need to know to understand the issue and what may be to come.

 PFAS (which is short for polyfluoroalkyl substances) have been dubbed forever chemicals because they do not break down in the environment.
 They are resistant to grease, oil, water and heat.
 Those traits make PFAS very useful in many industries.
 The most commonly known PFAS is Teflon, a coating that can prevent food from sticking to cookware and waterproof clothing.